Roberto Layson

 Roberto Layson is a Filipino Priest and a member of Oblate Missionary Immaculate, a Catholic religious organization.

 Career

 He wrote over 100 stories of his personal experiences in religious dialogue for his MindaNews.com column, 'Fields of Hope'.
-Layson served as coordinator of the Oblates’ Inter-religious Ministry from 1998–2008.
+Layson served as coordinator of the Oblates’ Inter-religious Ministry from 1998 to 2008.

 Recognition

 He was awarded the Ninoy Aquino Fellowship Award for Public Service in 2004 and 2006.
 He was awarded the Pax Christi International Peace Award in 2002.